wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

        </td></tr>
     </table>

+    <a name="HVN"></a>

 9. Confirm Network settings (such as CIDR block 172.25.16/20, a "non-routable" address space).

     <a target="_blank" href="https://developer.hashicorp.com/hcp/docs/hcp/network">DEFINITION</a>: A HVN (HashiCorp Virtual Network) defines the <a target="_blank" href="http://en.wikipedia.org/wiki/CIDR_notation" title="Classless Inter-Domain Routing">CIDR subnet range</a> which scopes the range of private IP addresses to be created in your cloud's network (<a target="_blank" href="https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html">VPC</a> within AWS or VNet within Azure).

+    <a target="_blank" href="https://www.youtube.com/watch?v=FxcUf2spssE&t=3m42s">VIDEO</a>: Think of HVN as a "secure holding area where your Vault instance is totally isolated from anyone else.
+Then as you provision new instances they can appear within the network.
+For example, a single-node developer instance or a multi-node cluster.
+HVN then gives you the option of how you want to connect.

     References about CIDR VPC:
     * https://www.linkedin.com/pulse/aws-ip-ranges-your-amazon-vpc-neal-davis/